 Ones pride in their our language has resulted in hatred of other languages.
-Regional parties like Shiv Sena, Assam, Ganatra Parishad, Telgu desam rolly round language issue.
-In it 60 s and 70s in Maharashtra attacks have conducted against non Marathi speaking people.
-Regional parties always claim, people from three states are looting heir opportunities and the reason for a state economic gack---- is 'influx' of outsiders".
-In Maharashtra south Indians and biharis were targeted by Shivesena in Telangana the Telangana Rashtra samiti (TRS) claimed that people from Andhra speaking same language and sharing similar cultural trails have exploited telengana and he reason to the religions -----dress in Andhra people.
-In Assam area bodos have an ethnic closhes with non-bodo tribes.
-The example can multiply the point to emphasize is the existence of regional parties have a strong beeting on functioning of federal structure and in more than one way they cult be power of contol govt. even it the same party is ruling at centre and state the regional pulls will be so strong that no political party can afford to ignore them The water dispute between Tamil Nadu and karnatak is an example.
-While he congress party at centre had D.M.K has in olly and karnatak ruled by congress yet he congress govt in Karnataka followed a policy of not releasing Kaveriwater owing to local peasants.
-The inter- state water dispute is a very big issue that can threatened twice of the nation unity and integrity.
+Regional parties like Shiv Sena, Assam Gana Parishad, Telgu desam rally around language issue.
+In 1960 s and 70s in Maharashtra attacks have been conducted against non Marathi speaking people.
+Regional parties always claim, people from these states are looting their opportunities and the reason for a state economic backwardness is 'influx' of outsiders".
+In Maharashtra south Indians and biharis were targeted by Shivsena. in Telangana the Telangana Rashtra samiti (TRS) claimed that people from Andhra speaking same language and sharing similar cultural trails have exploited telengana.
+In Assam area bodos have an ethnic clashes with non-bodo tribes.
+The example can multiply the point to emphasize the point is the existence of regional parties have a strong bearing on functioning of federal structure and in more than one way they cut the power of Central govt.
+Even if the same party is ruling at centre and state, the regional pulls will be so strong that no political party can afford to ignore them The water dispute between Tamil Nadu and Karnataka is an example.
+While he congress party at centre had D.M.K as an ally and Karnataka ruled by Congress yet he congress govt in Karnataka followed a policy of not releasing Kaveriwater owing to local peasants.
+The inter- state water dispute is a very big issue that can threaten national unity and integrity.
 Whenever a state constructs a dam it prevents the flow of water to other states which are geographically at low level.
 The argument of the state would be very need of water for irrigation and power generation.
 The states of lower level literally complain that their natural right to use of natural resources is affected by this measure.
-Here the parties of different ideologies unite one to serve their state is interest.
+Here the parties of different ideologies unite to serve their state is interest.
 For instance Maharashtra constructed Almetti dam that Andhra felt would reduce flow of Godavari river.
-Sufestically both Maharashtra and Andhra were ruled by the congress party and congress party was ruling at centre yet the problem compounded with litigation, agitation and so as.
+However both Maharashtra and Andhra were ruled by the congress party and congress party was ruling at centre yet the problem compounded with litigation, agitation and so as.

-Another aspect of regional parties influencing is in the area of foreign policy.
-It has been an accepted norm that international relations, Foreign policy, friendship and trade agreement with neighbouring countries is the propogative right to the central government.
+Another aspect of regional parties influencing federalism is in the area of foreign policy.
+It has been an accepted norm that international relations, Foreign policy, friendship and trade agreement with neighbouring countries is the prerogative of the central government.
 But in India the regional parties have virtually fixed the agenda on some of the foreign policies.
-For instance the Dravidian parties in Tamil Nadu would not allow any conciliatory more on part of India towards Sri Lanka.
+For instance the Dravidian parties in Tamil Nadu would not allow any more conciliation on part of India towards Sri Lanka.
 There is pressure on central government to vote against Sri Lanka in U.N.
 This may not be in the "national interest" - as needless antagonism with a neighbouring country is not a prudent policy.
 But still the pressure of regional parties is so intense that the central government is compelled to take such steps.
-Recently when the new government invited the president of Sri Lanka to come to oath taking ceremony of new sort government there were protests of the reigional parties in Tamil Nadu.
+Recently when the new government invited the president of Sri Lanka to come to oath taking ceremony of new government there were protests of the reigional parties in Tamil Nadu.

-Similarly the Trunmool Congress in Bengal is opposed to treats of sharing river water with Bangladesh.
-It is also opposed to any more of sending back illegal imigriand from Bangladesh.
-We all know the stand of parties like harriy at conference on relations with Pakistan vis-v Kashmir issue.
-Even the ruling national conference would like a soft approach towards Pakistan.
+Similarly the Trinmool Congress in Bengal is opposed to treaty of sharing river water with Bangladesh.
+It is also opposed to sending back illegal imigriant from Bangladesh.
+We all know the stand of parties like Hurriyat at conference on relations with Pakistan vis-v Kashmir issue.
+Even the ruling National Conference would like a soft approach towards Pakistan.